SFDC-Assets/OpenfinIntegration/README.md

 # OpenfinIntegration
 Before running

-app.json , salesforce-view.json and aura are in OpenfinIntegration/openfinIntegratiionv4/OpenfinSalesforceInterop directory
+app.json , salesforce-view.json and aura files are in OpenfinIntegration/openfinIntegratiionv4/OpenfinSalesforceInterop directory

 Openfin side
-  -  app.json has reference to preload.js that should be in appropriate path for webserver to load
+  -  app.json , preload.js ,salesforce-view.json that should be in appropriate path for webserver to load ( in windows it will be in public folder)
-  -

  Salesforce side
   Load api.js as static resource
   Install Aura
   Make sure the AURA code has reference to static resource Create Console app and Embed Aura component  in the console utility bar